-- 202. The derivation of the representative portfolios is based in particular on the following information: - a.
+- 203. The derivation of the representative portfolios is based in particular on the following information: - a.
 The market value of the assets included in the representative portfolio.
-Those market values are required to calculate the weights w{aov} and w{corp} and the risk-corrected spread S{RC} . - b.
+Those market values are required to calculate the weights w{qov} and w{corp} and the risk-corrected spread S{RC} . - b.
 The duration of the bonds, loans and securitizations included in the representative portfolio.
-Those durations are required to make the spread S maturity-dependent and to select the relevant yield market indices.
+Those durations are required to make the spread S maturity-dependent and to select the relevant yield market indices. - c.
+The asset class, understood as economic sector (financial sector or non-final sector) of the bonds other than government bonds, loans and securitizations included in the representative portfolio.
+Government bonds are distinguished according to issuer to form asset classes.
+The asset classes are required to select the relevant yield market indices. - d.
+The credit quality step (on a scale from 0 to 6) of the bonds other than government bonds, loans and securitizations included in the representative portfolio.
+Those credit quality steps are required to calculate the spread S and the risk correction RC and to select the relevant yield market indices.